 Founded in 1994, the University of Arizona Poetry Center’s Summer Residency Program offers poets the opportunity to focus on their writing during a two-week stay in Tucson, Arizona.
 Residents are housed in the Poetry Center’s studio apartment, located just steps away the Center’s renowned library of contemporary poetry.
 Residents also receive a stipend and give a public reading in the Poetry Center’s Reading and Lecture Series, ongoing since 1962.
-The residency is offered annually between late June and August.
+The residency is offered annually in August.